Albert2522/Elasto_mania_game/README.md

 - Vanilla JavaScript for overall structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,
 - Verlet integration and simple vector geometry,
-- To implement bike model Advanced Character Physics by Thomas Jakobsen (http://www.cs.cmu.edu/afs/cs/academic/class/15462-s13/www/lec_slides/Jakobsen.pdf),
+- Advanced Character Physics by Thomas Jakobsen (http://www.cs.cmu.edu/afs/cs/academic/class/15462-s13/www/lec_slides/Jakobsen.pdf) for implementation of bike's model,
 - Stats.js as js performance monitor(frames rendered in the last second and etc)
 - Require.js to bundle and serve up the various scripts.